Skip to content

 5 minute read

-I want to learn how to stream logs from containers running in Amazon Elastic Kubernetes Service (Amazon EKS) to CloudWatch Logs using Fluent Bit or Fluentd.
+I want to use Fluent Bit or Fluentd to stream logs from containers that run in Amazon Elastic Kubernetes Service (Amazon EKS) to Amazon CloudWatch Logs.

 Short description

-Because Fluent Bit is the default log solution for Amazon CloudWatch Container Insights, use Fluent Bit instead of Fluentd.
+Because Fluent Bit is the default log solution for CloudWatch Container Insights, it's a best practice to use Fluent Bit instead of Fluentd.
 Amazon provides a Fluent Bit container image on Amazon Elastic Container Registry (Amazon ECR).
 For more information, see AWS for Fluent Bit image repositories for Amazon ECS.

 When you set up Fluent Bit as a DaemonSet to send logs to CloudWatch, Fluent Bit creates the following log groups and sources: